Introduction to Science Communication and...

 How much does it cost?

 The fee for this years’ summer school is 50 EUR-.
 This includes all the workshops as well as lunch for all four days.
-You will receive further instructions for the enrollment as soon as you have been accepted to the Summer School.
+You will receive further instructions for the enrolment as soon as you have been accepted to the Summer School.

 Maximum number of participants: 20